Audio-WestlakeU/RVAE-EM/README.md

 # use pretrained model parameters
 python train_s.py -c [config_S.json] -p [save_path] --start_ckpt [pretrained_checkpoint]
 ```
-Fixed learning rate of 1e-5 is recommended.
+Maximum learning rate of 1e-4 is recommended.
-You can also use smaller learning rate at the end of training for better performance.
+One can also use smaller learning rate at the end of training for better performance.